-National Commissioner for Natural Science – Dr Geoff Hicks
+Natural Sciences Commissioner – Dr Geoff Hicks

 Geoff Hicks has recently retired from the role of Chief Scientist at the Department of Conservation.
 He is Emeritus Research Associate at Landcare Research, co-chairs the End-User Advisory Panel of the Biological Heritage National Science Challenge and is a member of the Interdisciplinary Committee of the World Cultural Council.

-National Commissioner for Culture – Dr Arapata Hakiwai
+Culture Commissioner – Dr Arapata Hakiwai

 Culture specialist, Mr Arapata Hakiwai is of Ngāti Kahungunu, Rongowhakaata, Ngāti Porou, and Ngāi Tahu descent.
 A recognised authority on taonga Māori, he is currently Kaihautū at the Museum of New Zealand Te Papa Tongarewa.

-National Commissioner for Communication and Information – Trish Carter
+Communication and Information Commissioner – Trish Carter

 Trish Carter was the Asia Pacific establishment editor and bureau chief for Al Jazeera.
 She has held senior news and current affairs management positions in New Zealand broadcasting over a career spanning 30 years.
 She has particular expertise in establishing and managing complex media projects and has specialised knowledge in legal, cultural and ethical issues, competitive news formats and team management.